Running several experiments to find the best one is best practice when working with deep learning. Your first experiment is almost never the best one.

 Data preprocessing is one of the most important steps to get better results.
 When you are dealing with tabular data or images, consider normalizing your dataset.
 Normalization allows you to rescale your data to a common scale without distorting the differences in the range of values or losing information.
 For example, normalization is useful when you have variables with different measure units because the features can have different scales Differences in the scales across input variables may increase the difficulty of the problem being modeled.
 There are different techniques for data normalization, like standardization and min-max normalization.
 Another preprocessing step might be handling null values in your dataset.

 How and where?
 You normalize a feature in the Datasets view.
-Click on the Spanner and select type of Normalization (available for data encoded as image or numeric).
+Click on the wrench and select type of Normalization (available for data encoded as image or numeric).

 Make sure to have enough data.

 Data is at the core of any deep learning project and the dataset size is often responsible for poor performance.
 Find a compromise between model complexity and dataset size.
-You can use image augmentation to add more variation to the training dataset.
-If done right, it reflects the variation in the real data and therefore helps the model to generalize better.
+You can use random transformation to add more variation to the training dataset.
+If it is done right, it reflects the variation in the real data and therefore helps the model to generalize better.

 How and where?
-Select Image augmentation in the Input block in the Modeling view.
-Available if you use images as input feature.
+Add a Random transformation block after the Input block in the Modeling view.

 Very useful if you have a small dataset.
-When you use pretrained snippets you do transfer learning.
+When you use pretrained blocks you do transfer learning.
 Transfer learning is when you train a model on a large dataset (such as ImageNet for image data) and want to transfer parts of that knowledge to solve another, related problem.
 With transfer learning you can improve your model generalization and achieve better performance.
-We have a lot of pretrained snippets for different tasks.
-Here you can find a suitable model for your problem.
+We have a lot of pretrained blocks for different tasks.

 How and where?
-Select the snippet in the Experiment wizard.
+Select a pretrained block in the Modeling view.